ConduitNetwork/docs/getting_started/ha/elasticsearch.rst

 Requirements
 ^^^^^^^^^^^^

 #.
-Three Existing CentOS 7+ nodes accessible to the Morpheus Appliance
+Three Existing CentOS 7+ nodes accessible to the Conduit Appliance

 #.
 Install Java on each node